mholodivska/coding-challenge-backend/README.md

 Reviewing applications is one of the key activities, when starting a new project.
 To tackle that challenge, BP ACCELERATOR Inc. wants to provide an API, via which applicant can hand in their application with past project experience.

 The software stores the data in a database and generates a document, so the application can be reviewed by the HR department.
-When an application is submitted is should also be sent via Kafka to the Compliance department for validation.
+When an application is submitted it should also be sent via Kafka to the Compliance department for validation.

 ## Product Requirements